 For more information, please contact Patrick McGannon, Parks and Trails Design /Development Coordinator, via email or phone Patrick at 552-6261.
 Please see Related Documents below.

 About 40 neighborhood residents joined City staff and Montana Rail Link at a Park Design Workshop in August, 2017 to help design the new park.
 The facilitated workshop was hosted by Missoula Parks and Recreation, the Missoula Redevelopment Agency and Montana Rail Link.

-The workshop is a chance for residents of the Franklin to the Fort and Southgate Triangle neighborhoods to share their long-range vision for the new park to create a master park plan.
-The master plan will guide future park development as funding becomes available.
-A light supper will be served at the workshop; residents are asked to plan to stay for the entire session to gain the most from the event.
+The workshop allowed residents of the Franklin to the Fort and Southgate Triangle neighborhoods to share their long-range vision for the new park to create a master park plan.
+A master park plan guides future park development as funding becomes available.